ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

    pair: scenarios; Presentation modules
    pair: scenario instructions; Presentation modules

 An HTML presentation module is made up of several scenarios composed of the following instructions: SCREENS, SCRNEND, SCENARIO, ACTION$, CONVERT$, COPY$, DECLARE$, ERROR$, FIELD$, GOTO$, IF$, MAP$, SET$, TOVAR$, VIRSV$ and END.
 These instructions are assembler macros contained in the VIRT457.SCRNAPI.MACLIB library (for MVS) or the VIRT457.VIRSAPI SUBLIB library (for VSE).
 The other instructions included in this library are for internal use and must not be used directly.
 Each module begins with a SCREENS instruction, is terminated by a SCRNEND instruction, and must contain at least one SCENARIO.

+The types of scenarios that can be stored in a presentation module are:-

+- Identification scenario.
+Specified on the Entry Point definition.
+Processes inbound calls and cqn be used to route requests to other Entry points.
+- Initial scenario.
+Invoked during transaction connection.
+- Final scenario.
+Invoked during transaction disconnection.
+- Input scenario.
+Invoked to process inbound message data - from the browser.
+- Output scenario.
+Invoked to process outbound message data - to the browser.

 .. index::
    pair: Load library; Scenarios